Kyza/Khub/v1 Plugins/GhostMessage/README.md

 # GhostMessage

 GhostMessage allows you to send a message which deletes itself as soon as you send it.
 Why is this useful?
-This allows you to notify someone of something without cluttering up the chat, or to send a message which deletes itself after 10 seconds.
+I have no idea.

 ## Usage